- The Little Market

-The New Year is traditionally a time to slow down, assess our lives, and press reset on our self-care routines.
-It feels like this time around, we need it more than usual.
+The New Year is traditionally a time to slow down, assess our lives, and press reset on our self care routines.
 Though it may feel like we’re carrying a little more of the world’s baggage with us than in past years, we can all find comfort in the familiar practice of taking stock of the ways we care for ourselves and adjusting course to meet new goals.

-Putting together a list of New Year’s Resolutions may feel like an overwhelming challenge after everything we’ve experienced in 2020, but it doesn’t have to be that complicated.
+Putting together a list of New Year’s Resolutions may feel like an overwhelming challenge, but it doesn’t have to be that complicated.
 Every new beginning is an opportunity to embrace what we care most about and let go of what we don't need.
-As a helpful start, we created this list of eight simple tips for starting a self care routine in the new year.
+If you're wondering how to start a self care routine, we created this list of eight simple tips to create your self care routine in the new year.

-For some people, practicing self care could involve doing yoga every day or curating a multi-step skincare routine.
-For others, self care could be setting up a monthly budget to ensure financial stability, prioritizing an early bedtime, or saying goodbye to a toxic relationship.
+For some people, self care activities could involve doing yoga every day or curating a multi-step skincare routine.
+For others, it could be setting up a monthly budget to ensure financial stability, prioritizing an early bedtime, or saying goodbye to a toxic relationship.
 In this way, self care is about making choices for how you will treat yourself and spend your time that prioritize your wellbeing.
 Let this be the permission you’ve been waiting for.

 You have probably already heard that your self care routine should prioritize sleep, and that’s because it is backed by science.
 Getting a good night’s sleep helps foster emotional and mental resilience and is the foundation of a self care routine that will set you up for success in your waking hours.